Memo9494/baseMaterialTC3006_retogp01/README.md

   * final: Folder with the information about the final deliverables, which include the changes that the reviewers asked for
   * retro: Folder with the information about the draft version of each deliverable, which are provided for requesting feedback, Inside retro there is a foder called retro LimpiezaDatos which contains the progress made in the first week of classes which is the cleaning of the data and some statistic analyzis.

 ## Files for revision
 Following is a list of the files that must be checked for grading each subcompetency:
 * *retro*
 	* *reto_limpiezaDatos*
-		* Justification related to the changes and desicions made over the dataset:  retro/reto_limpieza/README.md
+		* README.md : Justification related to the changes and desicions made over the dataset.
-		* Code for the cleancing of the dataset and some statistical analizys:  retro/reto_limpieza/AI1.ipynb
+		* AI1.ipynb : Code for the cleancing of the dataset and some statistical analizys.
-		* Dataset of the deaths in the titanic event :  retro/reto_limpieza/data_titanic.csv
+		* data_titanic.csv : Dataset of the deaths in the titanic event.

-See you!